PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

 If your card is compatible, go ahead and link it to your PayPal account.
 Here is what you need to note:

-- Credit Card Number: This is the sixteen (16) digit number you usually see at the back of your debit card
+• Credit Card Number: This is the sixteen (16) digit number you usually see on the back of your debit card

-If you have add your card details to the recent PayPal page, your card have been successfully linked to your PayPal account and you can now send or make payments.
+If you have added your card details to the recent PayPal page, your card has been successfully linked to your PayPal account and you can now send or make payments.
 You need to complete your card linking as follows;

-Getting 3 digit number to finally complete your PayPal account opening.
+Get 3 3-digit numbers to finally complete your PayPal account opening.

-But Note: You need to have an approximate of $2 in your bank account which is equivalent to around N500.
+But Note: You need to have approximately $2 in your bank account which is equivalent to around N500.

-PayPal will deduct $1.95 (let say N750) but don’t worry as this money will be sent back to your account after verify that you’re the real owner of the account.
+PayPal will deduct $1.95 (let’s say N750) but don’t worry as this money will be sent back to your account after verifying that you’re the real owner of the account.

-The data look like PP*5685CODEkhgdkmg and so on.
+The data looks like PP*5685CODEkhgdkmg and so on.

 What next?
 Start transacting with your account!